GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

    The ``OpenStreetMapParser`` automatically attaches files from ``wikimedia_commons`` and ``image`` tags found in the data.
    A ``CC BY-SA 4.0`` license is assigned to each imported file, as specified by the OpenStreetMap license.

-   For more information on how attachments work, consult the :ref:'_import_attachments'.
+   For more information on how attachments work, consult :ref:`this section <import-attachments>`.

 .. _import-information-desk: